zhugezifang/graphmaker/public/posts/line-graph-maker.en.md

 ---

 ## What Is a Line Chart?
 A line chart is a graphical representation that links data points using a continuous line, showcasing how a variable evolves over time or through sequential categories.
 Typically, the x-axis represents time or a sequential order, while the y-axis indicates the corresponding data values.
-Line charts are particularly effective for illustrating trends and changes over continuous periods, enabling viewers to quickly discern upward, downward, or cyclical movements in the data.
+Line charts are particularly effective for illustrating trends and changes over continuous periods, enabling viewers to quickly discern upward, downward, or cyclical movements in the data.[Multi Line Graph Maker](/multi-line-graph-maker)

 ![Line Graph Maker](/images/Line-Graph-Maker.jpg)